 There are bad fats and good fats.
 Bad fats are usually found in beef and pork.
 But whatever fats that kangaroo meat has, it’s the good ones like omega-3 fatty acids and conjugated linoleic acid (CLA).

 Why is this important?
 These are fats that are good for your dog’s heart health instead of the other way around.
-High fat diets can lead to lower energy and being overweight.
+High-fat diets can lead to lower energy and being overweight.
 CLA is also known for helping promote muscle mass.

-So a kangaroo diet isn’t just helping give your dog their much-needed skin and stomach relief, it’s taking care of their heart, too.
+So a kangaroo diet isn’t just helping give your dog their much-needed skin and stomach relief, it’s taking care of their heart and muscles, too.

 Finding the right limited ingredient dog food made with the choicest kangaroo meat